An Argument in Forms

 Some fracture at the em dash—

-the moment thought interrupts itself,
+the moment thought breaks its own stride,

 not ready to choose, unwilling to retreat.